 So smart, in fact, that I decided to let the radish and lettuce go to seed last year and then let that seed drop or fly where it would so that I could deliberately grow lettuce in the rows between my vegetable beds.
 Some plants are just born free, man; let it be.

 Last year’s potatoes were a test, an exercise in the name of horticulture, to see if we could get them to grow in layers of straw.
 We didn’t fail miserably, we simply found a way not to grow potatoes.
 The chicken wire that held all that useless straw in place was still there around the old potato bed and, lo and behold, there were leftover potatoes leafing out so we just stuck some cardboard and feed bags between the wire and the soil and started piling it up over the stalks to encourage tuber growth.
 Whatever.
 It’s sound science to run trials with similar variables but different parameters.
-As if.
+Right?!

 As Miss Sharon says, “Am I panicked?
 Nope.
 Guilty?
 Nope.
 But only because I’ve been here so often that I’ve gotten pretty comfortable with the reality.
 All the perfect gardens live in my head, and the truth is, every year’s garden is totally messed up.
 The thing is, I end up eating a lot of food from that messed up garden, and it does get better every year.
 Or at least every year without sheep in the front yard.”